Justin Chatwin: Motorcycles

 In order to learn more and improve his skills, in November 2016, over the course of one weekend, Chatwin attended the Keith Code's California Superbike School, alongside actor Nicholas Hoult, motorcycle journalist Sean MacDonald, singer and music producer Albert Hammond Jr. and entrepreneur Jesse Waits.
 From there, he was invited to test the new AGV Corsa R helmets at Buttonwillow Raceway Park.

 In 2017, Chatwin was invited at the inaugural edition of Moto Beach Classic Festival in Southern California.
 The one-day event was established to promote the moto culture, bringing together artists, bike builders and fans.
 Chatwin took part at the BMX Boxer Cup challenge against former professional freestyle motocross racer Andy Bell, custom builder Maxwell Hazan and seasoned photographer Preston Burroughs.

 Chatwin is also part of WLF Enduro, a community of people from different backgrounds of work, such as teachers, salesmen or construction workers, brought together to ride 200 mi in two days every year, throughout Southern California.
 Their mission is "Unifying riders around the globe with the common passion of two wheels and a throttle".
 About his decision to join the crew, he said, "This is my hobby.
 This is my community.
 This is how I stay happy in a work oriented world.
 These things are important to me.
 Because when we die these will be the memories that remain".

 No Good Reason (2020)

 The seven-episode documentary was released on the internet on July 29, 2020.
 It stars Chatwin (who also serves as executive producer) and Nik Markovina (credited Nik Dean), a fellow actor and former model, now the co-founder of Lords of Gastown, a Vancouver-based company specialized on clothing and accessories for motorcycles.
 After a couple of long rides, they decide to embark on the ultimate journey from Vancouver to Patagonia on their motorcycles named Charlie Crowe and Bobby Valentine.
 From Santiago to Ecuador and Bariloche, Chatwin and Markovina visit sacred places and meet interesting people, including indigenous rights activist Nina Gualinga.
 Chatwin stated that he has always been inspired by Bruce Chatwin, his favorite travel writer.
-They are not related although they share the same surname.
 Even though the series was released in 2020, the events depicted in it took place in 2016.